kermitt2/pdf2xml/Readme.md

 ## pdf2xml

+Note: further developments now takes place in the repository [pdfalto](https://github.com/kermitt2/pdfalto) which aims at extending and improving the original pdf2xml.

 This is a modified version of pdf2xml available at http://sourceforge.net/projects/pdf2xml developed by XRCE (Hervé Déjean, Sophie Andrieu, Jean-Yves Vion-Dury, Emmanuel Giguet).

 The latest stable release is version *2.0*.